 Note: Other services may be considered if they relate to the purpose and priorities of this solicitation.
 Excluded for consideration are childcare services except where it supports another primary intervention strategy.
-To be considered for funding, the planned percent entered employment must equal to or exceed 50%, and the client's average hourly wage at entry into employment must equal to or exceed 10% above the federal minimum wage level at the time of employment placement.
+To be considered for funding, the planned percent of entry-level employment should be equal to or exceed 50% and the client's average hourly wage at entry into employment should be equal to or exceed 10% the federal minimum wage level at the time of employment placement.